foodkick/foodkick.github.io/_visual/colors.md

 <h4 class="usa-heading">Secondary colors</h4>

-<p>These are accent colors to provide additional lightness and style to pages looking for a more modern flair.
-These colors should be used to highlight important features on a page, such as buttons, or for visual style elements, such as illustrations.
-They should be used sparingly and never draw the eye to more than one piece of information at a time.</p>
+<p>These are complementary colors to provide balance and contrast in all kinds of layouts.</p>

 <div class="usa-grid-full usa-color-row">
   <div class="color-big">